AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-03.md

 | No need to retrain the model          | Requires infrastructure (DB + search) |
 | Keeps context windows lean            | Needs good chunking & ranking logic   |

-> With RAG, your LLM becomes a smart interface to *your* data—not just the internet.
+> With RAG, your LLM becomes a smart interface to *your* data - not just the internet.

 ## Choosing the Right Enhancement Technique